 - avoiding procedures in labour that may scratch or cut the baby’s skin, wherever possible (for example, fetal scalp monitoring)

-- giving antiretroviral medications to the newborn for around four weeks after birth
+- giving antiretroviral medications to the newborn for around four weeks after birth.

-HIV after birth
+HIV after the birth

-All babies born to women with HIV will be regularly tested for HIV, usually until they are 18 months old.
+All babies born to women living with HIV will be regularly tested for HIV, usually until they are 18 months old.
 Testing of the baby will involve a combination of antibody and PCR (polymerase chain reaction) tests.

 Managing illness as a parent

-HIV can lead to chronic illness at some time in the future.
+Although with medical advances people living with HIV today live full, healthy lives, HIV in some people can lead to illness at some time in the future.
 As with any longer-term illness, this can impact on a person’s ability to earn an income, manage a household or raise children.